skrub-data/skrub/doc/getting_started.rst

 open-source package that aims at bridging the gap between tabular data sources and machine-learning models.
 Please refer to our `installation guidelines <https://skrub-data.org/stable/install.html>`_ for installing ``skrub``.

-Much of ``skrub`` revolves around cleaning, assembling, and encoding tabular data, to wrangle data in a format that machine-learning models understand.
+Much of ``skrub`` revolves around vectorizing, assembling, and encoding tabular data, to prepare data in a format that machine-learning models understand.